pattern

 affermativo

-Ex: The senator 's speech was affirmative cheers from the audience , showing widespread agreement with his views .Il discorso del senatore è stato accolto con applausi **affermativi** dal pubblico, mostrando un ampio accordo con le sue opinioni.
+Ex: The senator 's speech was met with affirmative cheers from the audience , showing widespread agreement with his views .Il discorso del senatore è stato accolto con applausi **affermativi** dal pubblico, mostrando un ampio accordo con le sue opinioni.

 daily words